Kawasaki Disease Symptoms

 Diagnosing Kawasaki Disease within the first 10 days is CRUCIAL to prevent long-term damage, including heart disease.

 One or more of these symptoms may be present.
 Remember every case is unique.
-Be sure to track symptoms and the number days from the start of symptoms so you have a record to share with your doctor.
-Read our Kawasaki Kid stories to learn how unique Kawasaki Disease can be for each kid.
+Be sure to track symptoms and the number of days from the start of symptoms so you have a record to share with your doctor.

 - Extremely red eyes (conjunctivitis) without a thick discharge